 If your stock is not held at a broker and you wish to mail your certificates, please send unendorsed certificates along with a cover letter specifying the purpose of the gift in one envelope.
 In a second envelope, send a signed, signature-guaranteed stock power.
 A stock power form can be obtained at your local bank.
 We strongly recommend using registered mail to forward your certificates and stock power.
 Please do not mail endorsed certificates.
 An endorsed certificate is legal tender which can be exchanged by anyone.

 Find out more about how you can help us conquer heart disease once and for all.
-You may contact the Development Office at 832-355-3792 or by e-mail.
+You may contact the Development Office at 832-355-3792 or by our online form.
 We welcome the opportunity to provide detailed information about Texas Heart Institute programs in research and education and ways you can help.